Turing degree spectra of differentially closed fields: Low Differentially Closed Fields

-\begin{thm} Every low differentially closed field $K$ of characteristic $0$ is isomorphic to a computable differential field. \end{thm} \begin{pf} The goal of our construction is to build a computable differential field $F$, with domain $\{ y_0,y_1,\ldots\}$, and a sequence of uniformly computable finite partial functions $h_s:\omega\to\omega$ such that, for every $n$, $h(n)=\lim_s h_s(n)$ converges to an element $m\in F$ and thus defines an isomorphism $x_n\mapsto y_{h(n)}$ from $K$ onto $F$.
-When $n\leq h(n)$, we will arrange that the minimal differential polynomial of $x_n$ over the differential subfield generated by the higher-priority elements of $K$:
+\begin{pf} Our goal is to build a computable differential field $F$, with domain $\{ y_0,y_1,\ldots\}$, and a sequence of uniformly computable finite partial functions $h_s:\omega\to\omega$ such that, for all $n$, $\lim_s h_s(n)$ converges to an element $h(n)$ so as to define an isomorphism $x_n\mapsto y_{h(n)}$ from $K$ onto $F$.
+When $n\leq h(n)$, we will arrange that $x_n$ and $y_{h(n)}$ have the same minimal differential polynomials over the differential subfields generated by the higher-priority elements in $K$ and $F$: